 Operating expenses for the First Quarter 2011 totalled \$39.4 million, a \$3.2 million, or 9%, increase from \$36.2 million for the First Quarter 2010.
-The major contributing factors to this increase are higher power generation and depreciation expenses which were partially offset by lower maintenance, and T&D expenses.
+The major contributing factors to this increase are higher power generation and depreciation expenses which were partially offset by lower maintenance, and transmission and distribution expenses.